hajoch/hajoch/readme.md

 ### About
-- Working as a Salesforce Technical Architect and Developer 💻
+- Technical Architect and Developer 💻
 - Master's in Computer Science majoring in AI 🤖
 - Everything new is exciting ✨
 - Tennis, football and hiking 🎾⚽🏕️